 Automatically display all alarms on screen in text with optional graphic or picture and trigger a sound requiring an acknowledgement on the keyboard to stop the alarm.

-Alarm pop-ups can be sent to many workstations.
+Alarm pop-ups can be sent to many EntraPass Workstations.
 An alarm pop-up shall be acknowledged once by one operator.

 Mandatory comments shall be added by the operator when acknowledging the alarm pop-up.